TheBigBookMan/grad-dip/Databases/Reading/Fundamentals of Database Systems by Elmasri-Navathe.md

 - **Remove dependency**- decompose a relation to multiple relations so the partial/transitive dependencies dont exit anymore in the new formed tables

 ## Normalisation Process
+When normalising multiple user-views, focus on ONE user-view at a time and at the end combine the tables that have the same PK
 1. Identifying UNF
 	- **Unnormalised form**- all attributes in one relation that is in the user-view
 	- **Repeating group**- when an instance of a relation can be repeated within a single isntance of an entity (a order number and customer number can then represent multiple orders (item, quantity, date) so therefore the orders are the repeating group).
 They are represented by being in brackets in the UNF- ORDER(ORder#, Customer#, CustpomerName, CustomerAddress, (DateOrdered, ProductName, Quantity))